electron/electron/docs/tutorial/quick-start.md

 The fastest way to distribute your newly created app is using [Electron Forge](https://www.electronforge.io).

+As prerequire, you must have installed rpm.
+- For Linux (Debian-based) : `sudo apt install rpm`
+- For other OS : Follow the official instructions depending your system

 1. Add Electron Forge as a development dependency of your app, and use its `import` command to set up Forge's scaffolding: